ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       Receivers to send detailed failure reports about messages that fail the DMARC evaluation in specific ways (see the "fo" tag above).
-The format of the message to be generated MUST follow the
+The format of the message to be generated MUST follow the format specified for the "rf" tag.
+Section 7.1 discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+A Mail Receiver

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 20]
+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 20]

 Internet-Draft                  DMARCbis                      March 2020

-      format specified for the "rf" tag.  {#verifying-external- destinations} discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
-A Mail Receiver MUST implement support for a "mailto:"
-      URI, i.e., the ability to send a DMARC report via electronic mail.
+      MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If not provided, Mail Receivers MUST NOT generate failure reports.
-      See {#external-report-addresses} for additional considerations.
+See Section 12.5 for additional considerations.

    sp:  Requested Mail Receiver policy for all subdomains (plain-text;
       OPTIONAL).
 Indicates the policy to be enacted by the Receiver at